Relativisticlike structure of classical thermodynamics: Discussions and conclusions

-In this work we limit ourselves to systems with only two thermodynamic degrees of freedom.
-We can increase the number of degrees of freedom, maintaining the flatness of the equilibrium space, by considering, for instance, a multicomponent ideal gas, a paramagnetic ideal gas, etc. In all these case the flatness of the equilibrium space implies that there exist Cartesian-like coordinates.
-The analysis of thermodynamic geodesics would then require to consider the topological properties and geometric properties of equilibrium spaces in higher dimensions.
+In this work, we limit ourselves to systems with only two thermodynamic degrees of freedom.
+We can increase the number of degrees of freedom, maintaining the flatness of the equilibrium space, by considering, for instance, a multicomponent ideal gas, a paramagnetic ideal gas, etc. In fact, it can be shown explicitly that the formalism of GTD, as described in \ref{sec:gtdbh}, can be generalized to include systems with a larger number of thermodynamic variables.
+As a result, one obtains a metric, similar to (\ref{gdowninv1}), for higher dimensional manifolds from which one can show that the equilibrium spaces for the above mentioned generalizations of the ideal gas are flat.
+In all these cases, the flatness of the equilibrium space implies that there exist Cartesian-like coordinates in which the thermodynamic geodesics can be represented again as straight lines in higher dimensional spaces.
+The splitting of the equilibrium space in a region of connectivity separated by adiabatic geodesics from the non-connectivity region is similar; however, those regions are now represented by spaces with dimensions higher than 2.
+We conclude that the analysis of the corresponding thermodynamic geodesics will require to consider the topological and geometric properties of equilibrium spaces in higher dimensions.

+The results presented in this work suggest that the flat equilibrium space of the ideal gas is to GTD what the Minkowski spacetime is to general relativity.
+We found an analogy between the thermodynamic structure of the equilibrium space as determined by thermodynamic geodesics and the causality structure of the Minkowski spacetime as determined by test particles.
+This is a new aspect of the inter-relationship between thermodynamics and relativistic physics.